 It was designed by architect Giuseppe Mengoni.
 Work began in 1865 and the mosaic floor is just as beautiful as its airy roof.
 If you see people spinning around on the mosaic bull’s testicles, please don’t join them!

 It’s a city legend lost in the mists of time that is meant to bring good luck.
 Unfortunately, all it does is wear a hole in the unlucky bull’s crown jewels.
-Equally unlucky was the arcade’s creator, as Giuseppe Mengoni fell to his death from his own scaffolding.
+Equally unlucky was the arcade’s creator—Giuseppe Mengoni fell to his death from his own scaffolding.
 This sad detail aside, it’s an incredible piece of architecture and the perfect place to people-watch.
-Try a campari at the legendary Camparino in Galleria.
+I suggest sipping a Campari at the legendary Camparino in the Galleria.

 Address: Piazza del Duomo

-Prada’s history is inextricably linked with that of Milan, so of course it’s a top thing to do in Milan.
-The brand was founded here in 1913 when Mario Prada opened his leather goods store in the elegant Galleria Vittorio Emanuele (our next destination, below).
+Prada’s history is inextricably linked with that of Milan, so of course, exploring the Prada Museum is a top thing to do in Milan.
+The brand was founded here in 1913 when Mario Prada opened his leather goods store in the elegant Galleria Vittorio Emanuele (our previous destination, above).

 Address: Largo Isarco 2

-Just a short walk from Milan’s major park, Parco Sempione, you’ll find Via Paolo Sarpi which is the pedestrianised street at the centre of Milan’s vibrant Chinese quarter.
+Just a short walk from Milan’s major park, Parco Sempione, you’ll find Via Paolo Sarpi, which is the pedestrianized street at the center of Milan’s vibrant Chinese quarter.
 The Chinese community is a well-integrated and essential part of Milanese life and business.
 This area draws young Milanese by the score to stores packed with Asian produce and its traditional (and more innovative) restaurants.

 Address: Via Paolo Sarpi

-Milan’s is packed with great shops, from big chains to quirky, independent boutiques.
-However, its Quadrilatero della Moda (literally “fashion square”) that is just a few minutes’ walk from the cathedral, is home to some of its most spectacular and expensive stores.
+Milan is packed with great shops, from big chains to quirky, independent boutiques.
+However, its Quadrilatero della Moda (literally fashion square) is home to some of its most spectacular and expensive stores and is just a few minutes walk from the cathedral

 The area’s most famous streets are Via Monte Napoleone and Via della Spiga.
-All the big-name brands in fashion, jewelry and footwear have flagship stores here.
-The window displays are works of art worth viewing alone.
+All the big-name brands in fashion, jewelry, and footwear have flagship stores here.
+The window displays are works of art worth viewing themselves.

 Address: Quadrilatero della Moda